-An ultra-compact camera equivalent to the size of a coarse grain of salt has been developed by researchers at Princeton University and the University of Washington.
+An ultra-compact metasurface camera, equivalent to the size of a coarse grain of salt, has been developed by researchers at Princeton University and the University of Washington.
 This creation could allow for small robots to sense close-proximity surroundings and potentially help doctors detect problems in the human body.

-This micro-camera has limitless potential, having overcome past problems whereby it captured distorted and fuzzy images with a limited field of view.
-Now the camera can produce crisp, full-color images on par with that of a conventional compound camera lens, 500,000 times larger in volume than this micro system.
+This metasurface camera has limitless potential, having overcome past problems whereby it captured distorted and fuzzy images with a limited field of view.
+Now the camera can produce crisp, full-color images on par with that of a conventional compound camera lens, 500,000 times larger in volume.

 The researchers continue to elaborate that, "miniaturization of intensity sensors in recent decades has made today's cameras ubiquitous across many application domains… however, imagers that are an order of magnitude smaller could enable numerous novel applications in nano-robotics, vivo imaging, AR / VR [augmented and virtual reality], and health monitoring".